justusthane/Justus-Module/README.md

 # Included cmdlets

 **Run `get-help <cmdlet>` for more documentation about a specific cmdlet**.
 All cmdlets also provide examples with `get-help <cmdlet> -examples`.
+### New-Array
+A cute little helper cmdlet that takes the pain out of generating new arrays on the fly.

 ### Build-VMRDPConnections
 Generates RDP connections and a spreadsheet for all Windows VMs in specific (or all) resource pools.
 Useful for making Windows Server updates easier.